Skip to content

 E-PETITION

 An e-petition to the Canadian Government to recognize comedy as an art form was signed by thousands of comedians and sponsored by Liberal MP, Julie Dabrusin.
-On September 24th, 2018, when she tabled the petition on Parliament Hill on behalf of CASC, it was received by a standing ovation from MPs in The House of Commons.
-The efforts continue in getting the government to respond.
+On September 24th, 2018, when she tabled the petition in the House of Commons on behalf of CASC, it received by a standing ovation unanimously from MPs across the country.
+Efforts continue to get the government to declare comedy as an art form and its integral place within Canadian culture, both domestically and internationally.

 LOBBYING

-CASC Members and supporters met with government officials and staff, including Global Affairs, the Ministry of Foreign Affairs, Canada Council for the Arts, and Heritage Canada in the Spring, Summer and Fall of 2018, when NAFTA was being renegotiated and eventually became the proposed USMCA.
+CASC Members and supporters met with government officials and staff, including Global Affairs, the Ministry of Foreign Affairs, Canada Council for the Arts, and the Department of Canadian Heritage in the Spring, Summer and Fall of 2018, when NAFTA was being renegotiated which eventually became the proposed USMCA.

 The Canadian government, much to our disappointment, eventually abandoned the issue of Labour Mobility for cultural workers.
-But, for the first time in Canadian history, stand-up comedians were at the table and had a voice inside government offices.
+But, for the first time in Canadian history, stand-up comedians were at the table and had a voice inside government.

 CASC LAUNCHES

-A small group of stand-up comedians rallied around Sandra, met with industry stakeholders, and took action on advice to form an Association.
-An ad hoc Executive Committee approved a Constitution and ByLaws in February 2018, and began working on the two initiatives: recognition as an art form, and labour mobility
+A small group of stand-up comedians rallied around Sandra, met with industry stakeholders, and took action on the advice to form an Association.
+An ad hoc Executive Committee approved a Constitution and ByLaws in February 2018, and began working on the two initiatives: recognizing comedy as an art form, and labour mobility.

 THE IDEA IS BORN